Can I buy my Accent home?

-You may qualify for the right to buy your home if you became an Accent resident before 15 January 1989, and you hold a secure tenancy.
-We can tell you what type of tenancy you have.
+You may qualify for the right to buy your home if you became an Accent resident before 15 January 1989 and you hold a secure tenancy.
+If you are unsure on the type of tenancy you have, please contact us.

 The Right to Acquire

 If you have an assured tenancy with us, and you live in a home that was built with public funds after 1 April 1997, you may have the right to ‘acquire it.’
 The length of time you have been a tenant also affects your ability to purchase your home.
 Talk to us about your possible right to acquire.

 The right to shared ownership scheme (RTSO) gives some tenants the right to buy the property they currently rent from us, on shared ownership terms (subject to eligibility).
 Tenants can buy a share in the home they rent between 10% and 75% and pay rent on the remaining equity, they can buy further shares up to 100% (unless the property has restricted staircasing).
 This scheme is only available for those properties which are grant funded from the Affordable Homes Programme 21-26.

 For more information, read our leaflet, 'Your Right to Buy - Shared Ownership.

 Talk to us!
 If you’re thinking about buying a home with us, we can help you with your next steps.

 Buying a home can one the biggest decision you will ever make, and it isn’t right for everyone.
 Here’s some of the things you may wish to consider: